vnphanquang/githooks/README.md

 # @vnphanquang/githooks

-Utility for setting up git hook - [husky] port in Deno
+Utility for setting up git hooks.
+A Deno port of [husky]

 > [!IMPORTANT]
 > Work in progress